2025 Summer Seminar in Healthcare Ethics

 The University of Washington School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The University of Washington School of Medicine has PREVIOUSLY designated last year's seminar as an other activity for a maximum of 21.25 AMA PRA Category 1 Credits™.
+The University of Washington School of Medicine designates this live activity for a maximum of 19.5 AMA PRA Category 1 Credits.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Scholarship Opportunities